FormaServe/formaserve.github.io/README.md

 ## 🎉 IBM Power Champion

-Congratulations to our chief instructor, Andy Youens, on being awarded an IBM Champion for the third year running!
+Congratulations to our chief instructor, **Andy Youens**, on being awarded an **IBM Champion** for the third year running!
 Excellent news!

 <p>
   <h2 align="left">☕Support Us</h2>